 Yuan An et al, J Assist Reprod Genet.
 2013 Jan; 30(1): 35–41

 264 women undergoing IVF were tested periodically for cortisol and noradrenaline status.
 Additionally they completed assays to determine anxiety and depression.
 Lower levels of the stress hormones were found in women who were successful in conceiving and having a live birth.
-This is likely one of the mechanisms whereby acupuncture can help to improve IVF outcomes.
+This is possibly one of the mechanisms whereby acupuncture may help to improve IVF outcomes.

 To evaluate whether psychological stress, as well as changes in hypothalamus-pituitary-adrenal (HPA) axis and sympathetic nervous system (SNS) at different time points during a first in vitro fertilization (IVF) cycle, correlates with the reproductive outcome.

 A prospective study was conducted in 264 women undergoing IVF or intracytoplasmic sperm injection (ICSI) treatment between January 2009 and March 2010.
 Standardized psychological questionnaires were used to assess anxiety and depression.
 Norepinephrine and cortisol in serum were measured with specific assays.